NeVAE: A Deep Generative Model for Molecular Graphs: Introduction

-In recent years, there has been a flurry of work devoted to developing deep generative models for automatic molecule design~\cite{dai2018syntax,kusner2017grammar,gomez2016automatic,graphvae,jin2018junction}, which has predominantly followed two strategies.
-The first strategy~\cite{dai2018syntax,kusner2017grammar,gomez2016automatic} consists of representing molecules using a domain specific textual representation---SMILES strings---and then leveraging deep generative models for text generation for molecule design.
+In recent years, there has been a flurry of work devoted to developing deep generative models for automatic molecule design~\cite{dai2018syntax,decao2018molgan,gomez2016automatic,organ,jin2018junction,kusner2017grammar,graphvae, gcpn}, which has predominantly followed two strategies.
+The first strategy~\cite{dai2018syntax,gomez2016automatic,organ,kusner2017grammar} consists of representing molecules using a domain specific textual representation---SMILES strings---and then leveraging deep generative models for text generation for molecule design.
 Unfortunately, SMILE strings do not capture the structural similarity between molecules and, moreover, a molecule can have multiple SMILES representations.
-As a consequence, the generated molecules lack in terms of diversity and validity, as shown in Tables~\ref{tab:unique}--\ref{tab:validity} and Figure~\ref{fig:BO_score}.
-The second strategy~\cite{graphvae,jin2018junction} consists of representing molecules using molecular graphs, rather than SMILES representations, and then developing deep generative models for molecular graphs, in which atoms correspond to nodes and bonds correspond to edges.
-However, current generative models for molecular graphs share one or more of the following limitations, which preclude them from realizing all their potential: (i) they can only generate (and be trained on) molecules with the same number of atoms while, in practice, molecules having similar properties often come with a different number of atoms and bonds; (ii) they are not invariant to permutations of their node labels, however, graphs remain isomorphic under permutation of their node labels; (iii) their training procedure suffers from a quadratic complexity with respect to the number of nodes in the graph, which make it difficult to leverage a sizeable number of large molecules during training; and, (iv) they generate molecular graphs by combining a small set of molecular \emph{graphlets} (or subgraphs).
-The above shortcomings constrain the diversity of the generated molecules, as shown in Table~\ref{tab:unique} and Figure~\ref{fig:BO_score}.
+As a consequence, the generated molecules lack in terms of diversity and validity, as shown in Tables~\ref{tab:unique}--\ref{tab:validity} and Figure~\ref{fig:BO_score1}.
+The second strategy~\cite{decao2018molgan,jin2018junction,graphvae,gcpn} consists of representing molecules using molecular graphs, rather than SMILES representations, and then developing deep generative models for molecular graphs, in which atoms correspond to nodes and bonds correspond to edges.
+However, current generative models for molecular graphs share one or more of the following limitations, which preclude them from realizing all their potential: \begin{itemize}[noitemsep,nolistsep,leftmargin=0.9cm] \item[I.] They can only generate (and be trained on) molecules with the same number of atoms while, in practice, molecules having similar properties often come with a different number of atoms and bonds. \item[II.]
+They are not invariant to permutations of their node labels, however, molecular graphs remain isomorphic under permutation of their node labels. \item[III.]
+Their training procedure suffers from a quadratic complexity with respect to the number of nodes in the graph, which makes it difficult to leverage a sizeable number of large molecules during training. \item[IV.]
+They generate molecular graphs by combining a small set of molecular \emph{graphlets} (or subgraphs), which constrain the diversity of the generated molecules, as shown in Table~\ref{tab:unique} and Figure~\ref{fig:BO_score1}. \item[V.] They do not provide the spatial coordinates of the atoms they generate, whereas in practice, a molecule is a three-dimensional object in which the coordinates of its atoms significantly influence its chemical properties, as shown in Figure~\ref{fig:bestMollogP}. \item[VI.]
+To identify molecules that maximize the value of certain property (\eg, solubility in water), they resort to either traditional Bayesian optimization or reinforcement learning over the continuous latent representation of molecules they find.
+However, such procedures are unable to discover a sizeable set of candidate molecules with high property values, as shown in Table~\ref{tab:propval} and Figure~\ref{fig:BO_score1}. \end{itemize} To address the first five shortcomings (I-V), we develop \ourmodel, a deep generative model for molecular graphs based on variational autoencoders.
+Our model relies on several technical innovations, which distinguish us from previous work: \begin{itemize}[noitemsep,nolistsep,leftmargin=0.9cm] \item[(i)] Our probabilistic encoder learns to aggregate information (\eg, bond features, atoms and their coordinates) from a different number of hops away from a given atom and then map this aggregate information into a continuous latent space, as in inductive graph representation learning~\cite{hamilton2017inductive,lei2017}.
+However, in contrast with inductive graph representation learning, the aggregator functions are learned via variational inference so that the resulting aggregator functions are especially well suited to enable the probabilistic decoder to generate new molecules rather than other machine learning tasks such as, \eg, link prediction.
+Moreover, by using (symmetric) aggregator functions, it is invariant to permutations of the node labels and can encode graphs with a variable number of atoms, as opposed to existing graph generative models, with a few the notable exception of those based on GCNs~\cite{welling}.